 Toilet partition manufacturers suffer from not being recognized too well by the general public.
 The only time people tend to give any recognition to a restroom stall is if it’s either not in good shape, or dirty.

-When everything is installed well and kept clean and sanitary, people tend to credit to the establishment in which it’s placed, and still no thought to the toilet partition manufacturer.
+When everything is installed well and kept clean and sanitary, people tend to credit the establishment in which it’s placed, and still no thought to the toilet partition manufacturer.

 That notwithstanding, it isn’t too important for the general public to give recognition to the manufacturer of toilet partitions, as long as the right people take notice.
 Builders, engineers, interior designers, and contractors are those who take notice of these things and are the ones who give business to the manufacturers.